Dermal Filler Injections in Birmingham AL

-As we age, our faces naturally lose fat that supports the skin.
-The facial muscles are then working closer to the surface, so smile lines and crow's feet become more apparent.
-The facial skin also stretches a bit, adding to loss of facial volume.
-Other factors that affect the skin include sun exposure, heredity and lifestyle.
+As we age, our faces naturally lose subcutaneous fat.
+The facial muscles are then working closer to the skin surface, so wrinkles such as smile lines and crow's feet become more apparent.
+The facial skin also stretches a bit, adding to this loss of facial volume.
+Other factors that affect the facial skin include sun exposure, heredity and lifestyle.

-Injectable Dermal Fillers have become an integral part of anti-aging skin care for many women and men.
-The experienced professionals at Hedden & Gunn Plastic Surgery offer a number of products at our Alabama cosmetic center that rejuvenate your appearance by diminishing facial lines and restoring volume and fullness in the face.
+The experienced professionals at Hedden & Gunn Plastic Surgery offer a number of dermal fillers at our Birmingham, Alabama cosmetic center that rejuvenate your appearance by diminishing facial lines and adding youthful volume.
+These injectables include include Juvéderm, Restylane, Radiesse, Sculptra, Belotero Balance and Bellafill.

 Types of Dermal Fillers